Working together. Membership of sustainability networks.

 The Green Bond Principles (GBP), a set of voluntary guidelines on the recommended process for the development and issuance of Green Bonds, were launched by 13 investment banks in 2014 and endorsed by Credit Suisse in the same year.
 The Principles encourage transparency, disclosure and integrity in the development of the green bond market and suggest a process for designating, disclosing, managing and reporting on the proceeds of a green bond.

 Climate Bond Initiative

 The Climate Bond Initiative (CBI) is the world's leading market tracking and advocacy organization in the green bonds space.
 Its strategy is to develop a large and liquid green and climate bonds market that will help drive down the cost of capital for climate projects in developed and emerging markets; to grow aggregation mechanisms for fragmented sectors; and to support governments seeking to tap debt capital markets.
 In September 2019, we launched a "Sustainable Transition Bonds" initiative in collaboration with the CBI to develop a new concept framework.
 The framework aims to ultimately lead to a more inclusive segment of the public bond markets that helps facilitate, accelerate and support corporate transition pathways.

 Öbu – Swiss Business Council for Sustainable Development

-Comprising more than 300 Swiss companies as well as other organizations and institutions, Öbu supports its members in using sustainability management as a strategic instrument for business and organizational development.
+Comprising around 300 Swiss companies as well as other organizations and institutions, Öbu supports its members in using sustainability management as a strategic instrument for business and organizational development.